 This is generally the main reason why many people choose to transfer their pensions to a SIPP (Self Invested Personal Pension).
 As the name suggests, you (“self”) are in control of the management of your pension.

-It is not controlled by an old employer that you left years ago and it is not under the control of an old insurance company.
+The full control of your SIPP also means it is not controlled by an old employer that you left years ago and it is not under the control of an old insurance company.
+You are completely in the driving seat of your pension.

 Whilst you’re not responsible for the administration of the SIPP, as this must be done by an FCA regulated company that has the necessary permission to ‘operate’ pension schemes, you get to decide how it's invested and how you take the money from your pension.